Co-founders’ reflections on our first anniversary

 · Training 45 people in mental health first aid and how to talk about suicide

-· Our Harvest Ball and the Tractor Run
+· Our launch Harvest Ball

 · The reaction to our launch film and winning at the Smiley Charity Film Awards

 Training is a key area of focus for us.
 Having people on the ground with the confidence, skills and knowledge to recognise the signs of someone who is struggling.
 To have important conversations with compassion.
 To know where to signpost people to help and how to support them as they seek the help they need.
-Partnering with talented and experienced trainers, the fully funded sessions we’ve delivered this year have been made possible in part thanks to the donations we’ve received and the fundraising people have done for us.
+Partnering with talented and experienced trainers, the fully funded sessions we’ve delivered have been made possible in part thanks to the donations we’ve received and the fundraising people have done for us.

 Take care,